 - Video Conference Game: play a game during your next video conference.
-Try the drawing game Draw Chat, party game Jackbox Games, or make up your own game.
+Try the party game Jackbox Games, search game Bring Your Own Book, the exciting game Keep Taking and Nobody Explodes, or make up your own game.

-- Trivia: join us for CPL trivia with Trivia Night - Virtual Edition.
+- Trivia: join us for CPL Pride Trivia Night on June 9th.
 Create your own trivia game on Kahoot.
-Or sign up for Michigan Trivia through the Michigan DNR.
+Or try the Random Trivia Generator.

 Tabletop games are games played as a group at a table.
 This includes board games, pen and paper role-playing games, card games, and so much more.
 Start a weekly family game night or play online with friends.